foundriesio/docs/source/reference-manual/security/device-gateway.rst

     We recommend storing your Factory Root of Trust in a cloud-based HSM solution of your choice.
     For example, we verified that the `AWS Cloud HSM <https://aws.amazon.com/cloudhsm/>`_ supports `importing EC private keys`_.
-    That way you get an increased safety of your highly important secret through their redundancy and backup policies.
+    That way you get increased safety of your highly important secret through their redundancy and backup policies.

     Additionally, we recommend printing the private key of your Root of Trust on paper and storing it in multiple fire and waterproof safes.